ECON 626: Final - Solutions

 Air Pollution and Mortality

 In “As the Wind Blows: The Effects of Long-Term Exposure to Air Pollution on Mortality”, Anderson (2019) estimates the effect of air pollution on mortality and other health outcomes.
-Anderso uses data on census-block mortality, location, and highway locations to estimate
+Anderson uses data on census-block mortality, location, and highway locations to estimate

 \[ y_i = \beta w_i + x_i \delta + \epsilon_i \tag{1}\]